jacg311/resource-frogs/README.md

-    "passive": false, // if the frog doesn't need items to produce something "has_glow_feature": false, // if the frog should have a glowing texture "eating_cooldown": 600, // time in ticks inbetween feeding "breeding_item": "minecraft:air", // identifier of item used to breed the frog, may be an array of identifiers "food_item": "minecraft:air", // identifier of item the frog will consume, may be an array of identifiers "spawn_egg": {
+    "passive": false, // if the frog doesn't need items to produce something "has_glow_feature": false, // if the frog should have a glowing texture "eating_cooldown": 600, // time in ticks inbetween feeding "breeding_item": "minecraft:air", // identifier of item used to breed the frog "food_item": "minecraft:air", // identifier of item the frog will consume "spawn_egg": {
         "primary_color": 12345678, // color in decimal, may also be hex -> 0xbc614e
         "secondary_color": 87654321 // color in decimal, may also be hex -> 0x5397fb1